ubuntu-mate/software-boutique-curated-apps-prototype/README.md

 * `icon.png` - Application's icon that is PNG and exactly 64x64.
 * `screenshot-1.jpg` - Screenshot of this application.
 More can be added by incrementing the number prefix.

-However, in future, there will be scripts that will fetch the data from upstream sources, such as AppStream to avoid duplication of data.
+In future, this process can be automated by fetching data from upstream sources, such as AppStream to avoid duplication.
+As the data is index stored centrally, think of this repository serving more as a "cache".

+### Translations

+Localised index data for each application can be found in `sources/locales/`.

+* There is a **POT** file for each application.
+* When building the index, the **PO** will be used if available.

+Transifex is yet to be set up.

 ### Distribution

-The data used for Software Boutique is stored on this server so that the application only needs one source for our picks.
+Software Boutique aims to downloads the curvated picks from the central https://ubuntu-mate.software server as quickly and securely as possible.

-The web folder will include:
+The web folder includes:

 * `applications-LOCALE.json.gz` contains the compiled metadata, compressed.
 * `application-data.tar.gz` contains the icons and screenshots, compressed.
 * `latest_revision` contains a number indicating the latest revision.
 * `SHA256SUMS` to ensure data integrity.
     * In future, there will be a GPG key for signing and validating its signed by us.

+### Dependencies

+To compile POT translations you will need:

+* `translate-toolkit` (to provide `json2po`)
+* `gettext` (to provide `pygettext`)